wp-plugins/cleantalk-spam-protect/readme.txt

 If your contact or subscribe form sends data to third-party servers (like mailchimp.com and etc.) the plugin will not protect your form against spam bots.
 Because the plugin protects only forms which are sends data directly to your WordPress website.

 = What is "Connection test" message? =
-After activation CleanTalk sends test message with email stop_email@example.com.
+After activation Anti-spam by CleanTalk sends test message with email stop_email@example.com.
 This request required for test our plugin and in some cases it can give us information about problems in plugin, so you can contact our support in time.
 Result of test query you can see in plugin's settings - green ticks or red crosses.

-== Other notes ==

-= Troubleshooting Guide =
-<a href="http://wordpress.org/support/plugin/cleantalk-spam-protect">Anti-spam by CleanTalk support forum</a> | <a href="http://wordpress.org/plugins/cleantalk-spam-protect/faq/">Plugin FAQ</a>

-If you're having trouble getting things to work after installing the plugin, here are a few things to check:

-1. If you haven't yet, please upgrade plugin to the latest version.
-1. If you have error '*** Forbidden.
-Enable JavaScript.
-Anti-spam service cleantalk.org. ***' please check JavaScript support in your browser and do JavaScript test at this page <a href="http://cleantalk.org/checkout-javascript-support">Check out JavaScript support</a>.
-1. If you have spam comments, signups or contacts please check the Access key at plugin settings.
-The key should be same as you can find in service <a href="https://cleantalk.org/my/">Dashboard</a>.

-= CAPTCHA =
-The annoying picture with curved and sloping symbols, which are offered to the visitor to fill in.
-It is supposed that spam bots won’t discern these symbols, but a visitor will.
-CAPTCHA provokes great irritation, but if one wants to speak out, he has to fill in these symbols time after time, making mistakes and starting once again.
-At the sight of CAPTCHA and after input errors, many visitors leave the resource.
-Thus, CAPTCHA helps to protect the resource from visitors.
-Spam bots can automatically recognize Captcha.
-Spam bots can not pass through the anti-spam CleanTalk, complex invisible checks can immediately detect spam bots.

-= Requirements =
-WordPress 3.0 at least.
-PHP 5 with CURL or file_get_contents() function and enabled 'allow_url_fopen' setting. <a href="http://cleantalk.org/register?platform=wordpress">Sign up</a> to get an Access key.

-= Translations =
-* Danish (da_DK)
-* French (fr_FR) - thanks to Gilles Santacreu <a href="http://net-ik.net">http://net-ik.net</a>
-* German (de_DE)
-* Italian (it_IT)
-* Polish (pl_PL)
-* Portuguese (pt_PT)
-* Spanish (es_ES) - thanks to Andrew Kurtis and <a href="http://www.webhostinghub.com/index-c.html">WebHostingHub</a>
-* Russian (ru_RU)

 == Screenshots ==
 1. Anti-spam plugin settings.